sissa/P1.4_seed/README.md

 - Using numpy/scipy for ODEs
 - Working with numpy arrays, matrices and nd-arrays
 - Solving non-linear systems of equations

-##### Advanced lectures
-- Object oriented programming in numerical analysis
-- Review of best practices in programming for numerical analysis
-- Working project: ePICURE (Python Isogeometric CUrve REconstruction)
-- Solution of one dimensional PDEs using Finite Elements
-- From one dimensional FEM to N-dimensional exploiting tensor structure of certain finite elements

 ##### Students projects
 - Application of the Finite Element Method to the solution of models taken from the course